9623Y/9623Y-Spin-Up-Notebook/README.md

 #### Next Meeting
 We are planning to meet outside of school so we had to gather the equipment we would need ahead of time.
+We found that we would like to spend more time on certain things, like the intake we just decided to redesign.
+We would like to get it done sooner rather than later to allow for more time later to work on other things.